 Stop neckwear chaos in your closet with a clothes hanger and a pack of cheap shower curtain rings.
 Pull your scarves out of the drawer (or corner) they're stuffed in, and string them on the rings.

-Twelve plastic ones cost $4 to $8.
+Twelve plastic ones cost about $5.
 For a sleeker look, go with metal rings.
-Ooo.
+Ooh.
 Fancy.

 They're good for more than shower curtains.